tushar-c/tushar-c.github.io/_posts/2020-3-26-Our-Great-War-:-The-COVID--19-Pandemic.md

 ![Virus Diagram]({{site.baseurl}}/images/virus.png)

+Technically, this picture is that of an 'Animal Virus', the kind of virus that affects you and me.
+There very many (over 5,000) species of viruses.
+Another picture that will be shown below might be more mainstream, but let's keep that aside for now.

-There's really only three real parts:
+As you can see, there's really only three real parts:

-1. The DNA of the Virus
+1. The DNA (Deoxyribonucleic Acid) / RNA (Ribonucleic Acid)  of the Virus
 2. The Protein Coat
 3. The Envelope

-The DNA (Deoxyribonucleic Acid) is the 'brain' of the virus and decides how and what the virus will do.
-There are viruses that have RNA (Ribonucleic Acid) instead.
+The DNA ( is the 'brain' of the virus and decides how and what the virus will do.
+There are viruses that have RNA  instead.
 The difference is not important to us right now.